simonscmap/Data_Submission_FileStruc_Doc/README.md

 <a id="dataset_source"></a>
 + **dataset_source<sup>*</sup>**<br/>
 Specifies the group and/or the institute name of the data owner(s).
 It can also include any link (such as a website) to the data producers.
-This information will be visible in the CMAP catalog as shown in the figure below.
+This information will be visible in the CMAP catalog as shown in the figure below <!--- Mohammad: need to add a link to Fig. 3 here -->.
 Also, dataset_source will be annotated to any visualization made using the dataset (<a href="#fig_dataset_source_viz">Fig. 4</a>).
 This is a required field and its length must be less than 100 characters. <br/>

     * Required: Yes
     * Constraint: Less than 100 characters